List of Bluetooth profiles: Cordless Telephony Profile (CTP)

 This is designed for cordless phones to work using Bluetooth.
 It is hoped that mobile phones could use a Bluetooth CTP gateway connected to a landline when within the home, and the mobile phone network when out of range.
 It is central to the Bluetooth SIG's "3-in-1 phone" use case.

-Device ID Profile (DIP)
+Device ID Profile (real cDIP)

 This profile allows a device to be identified above and beyond the limitations of the Device Class already available in Bluetooth.
 It enables identification of the manufacturer, product id, product version, and the version of the Device ID specification being met.
 It is useful in allowing a PC to identify a connecting device and download appropriate drivers.
 It enables similar applications to those the Plug-and-play specification allows.

 This is important in order to make best use of the features on the device identified.
 A few examples illustrating possible uses of this information are listed below: